JAlcocerT/JAlcocerT/content/blog/dev-web-githubpages.md

 It does not really matter if you want to use [HUGO](https://jalcocert.github.io/JAlcocerT/using-hugo-as-website/), [ASTRO](https://jalcocert.github.io/JAlcocerT/using-astro-as-website/) or [Jekyll](https://jalcocert.github.io/JAlcocerT/raspberrypi-starting-guide/).

-With Gitub Pages we can host Static Files (like the outputs of a SSG), that creates a good looking website.
+With **Github Pages we can host** you Static Files (like the outputs of a SSG), that creates a good looking website.

 You get a (sub)domain as well.

 **And all for free.**